ruchee/vimrc/vimfiles/bundle/vim-python/submodules/rope/docs/overview.rst

 matches ``name`` and ``x.name`` but not ``var`` nor ``(1 + 2)`` while
 a normal ``${name}`` can match all of them).

-For performing this refactoring using rope library see `library.rst`_.
+For performing this refactoring using rope library see :ref:`library:Restructuring`.

 Example 2